 We’re proud to announce the release of Ten Songs About Memory and Hope, the debut album by St. Lenox, the project of New York–based troubadour Andrew Choi.
 As its title denotes, it’s a brilliant record documenting the human experience from a unique perspective both lyrically and musically.
 A former Juilliard-trained violinist, Choi combines that classical experience with his love of pop and karaoke.
 (For more on his approach to songwriting, read this informative interview.)
 The album is already garnering good reviews (here and here) and was featured on NPR.
-It can be purchase on vinyl and/or digitally at Midheaven, Amazon, and local stores.
+It can be purchased on vinyl and/or digitally at Midheaven, Amazon, and local stores.

 We are very excited to announce that this year Anyway Records will be at the CMJ Music Marathon.
 We’re partnering with OhioNYC, a blog run by former Columbusite Stephen Slaybaugh that focuses on Ohio-related events in New York, to put together a stellar bill of artists who have had or are going to have records on Anyway or that are from Ohio and with whom we’ve probably crossed paths in the past.
 The whole thing goes down Friday, October 24 at 7:30pm at the Passenger Bar in Wiliamsburg (Brooklyn, not Virginia).
 There’s no cover, but we’ll probably ask folks to make a donation of some sort to help with gas money for the bands.
 The line-up (in order of appearance):